 Multiple cores on the same machine can also be used to deploy a number of Redis instances.
 In this set up, since each Redis instance manages a smaller dataset, per-database forking times can be further mitigated.

-This means that when the memory is almost full, the kernel will try to steal pages from cache instead of swapping out of program to memory.
-Use these settings, along with Redis' maxmemory and maxmemory-policy directives, to prevent Redis from denying writes or the kernel's out of memory manager (OOM) from terminating Redis.
+For Redis AWS, this means that when the memory is almost full, the kernel will try to steal pages from cache instead of swapping out of program to memory.
+Use these settings, along with Redis’ maxmemory and maxmemory-policy directives, to prevent Redis AWS from denying writes or the kernel’s out of memory manager (OOM) from terminating Redis.

 EC2 instances are equipped with ephemeral storage, with EBS as the de facto standard storage for persistent data in AWS.
 Keep in mind that EBS is network-attached storage.
 Therefore, if you are persisting data to the volumes, EBS competes with Redis over network bandwidth.
 There is a chance that extra I/O and limited bandwidth may affect Redis’ performance when using EBS.
 Nonetheless, this, too, can be reduced in a number of ways, including: